liamnewmarch/tasks/README.md

 ## Installing

-Download the latest Tasks-darwin-x64.zip from https://github.com/liamnewmarch/tasks/releases and copy Tasks.app to your Applications folder.
+Download the latest zip file for your architecture from https://github.com/liamnewmarch/tasks/releases and copy Tasks.app to your Applications folder.